 The Category list is not overburdened with wordy criteria.
 We believe in not being too prescriptive, preferring you to tell your story in your own way for the judges.
 All we ask is that you use the basic template of headings in your submission document.
 This helps the judges when comparing entries and it helps the marking system by allowing allocations of marks to each sector of a submission to be used consistently.

 The Coronavirus restrictions are having a profound effect on business activities, but key dates under normal circumstances are:

 June 1: Call for entries opens each year

-November, December: First stage judging
+November, December: Judging

 Time is always precious and sometimes writing an entry submission is one of those jobs put off until the last moment.
 For a helping hand to write your awards entries contact:

 Please note that Boost Awards is a completely independent company that specialises in preparing Awards’ submissions.
 There is no financial relationship between the Learning Excellence Awards and Boost Awards.
 The advice you receive from Boost is confidential.